ioanmeri/structured-data/Structured Data?/readme.md

 * Glossary attached, because there is a lot of vocabulary that goes with the topic.

-# How Google uses structrured Data?
+# How Google uses structured Data?
-* Breadcrumps
+* Breadcrumbs
 * Rating
 * Video in the listing (not only youtube)
 * Recipes